15-year-old Ratna is a bright and social young woman from rural Bangladesh. But on March 2, 2018, her freedom was almost stolen from her.

 Ratna was facing an incredibly unpromising future.

 Hanna listened carefully to Ratna.
 Then, she acted.
-Hanna and a group of other Compassion staff set off to Ratna’s home to meet with her parents.
+Hanna and a group of other child development centre staff set off to Ratna’s home to meet with her parents.

 When the staff reached her home, they discovered that the family had already borrowed the ‘bride price’ money and given it to Ansh’s family.
 The wedding preparations were already underway.
-It was a complicated situation—the community stood with the parents’ decision and few people apart from the Compassion staff cared about Ratna’s opinion.
+It was a complicated situation—the community stood with the parents’ decision and few people apart from the child development centre staff cared about Ratna’s opinion.

 The director of the child development centre, Albert, talked with the parents and community members.
 He encouraged them to understand the dire consequences of child marriage, talking with them for around three hours.
 Still, Ratna’s parents were set on it.